Today we are going to look at two different ways on how to update Docker containers on a Synology NAS.

 This tutorial showed how to update Docker containers on a Synology NAS.
 Like I said initially, this is only my preferred approach and doesn’t mean it’s the only way of doing it.

-Thank you for reading the tutorial.
-As always, if you have any questions, please leave them in the comments!
+Thank you for checking out the tutorial on how to update Docker Containers on a Synology NAS.
+As always, if you have any questions on how to update Docker Containers on a Synology NAS, please leave them in the comments!